Djaul/CoughDetectionTinyML/README.md

 # CoughDetectionTinyML
-Simplified cough detection with Arduino BLE 33 Sense Dev Board.
+Simple cough detection with Arduino BLE 33 Sense Dev Board.

-TinyML with EloquentTinyML library is used in this project.
+TinyML with EloquentTinyML library is used.

 This project setup is aimed for continuous cough monitoring during the day.
 The user can estimate their cough frequency by observing the RGB LED.